 LED Lighting Upgrades can trigger up to 4 tax deductions

 1 – EPAct (Energy Policy Act of 2005)

 Interior Lighting Only: All past qualified EPAct deductions can still be taken in the current year.
 EPAct is a qualified tax deduction when a capitalized investment in Lighting, HVAC and/or Building Envelope meet the ASHRAE (American Society of Heating, Refrigerating, and Air-Conditioning Engineers) for building energy efficiency.
-This is a onetime allowable tax deduction that can range between $0.30 and $1.80 per square foot.
-Lighting alone can qualify for a tax deduction ranging from $0.30 to $0.60.

 2 – Abandonment (Disposition)

 Interior Lighting: Write off the remaining depreciation of the obsolete lighting being removed.
 Most interior lighting is classified as a 39-year depreciation recovery asset and in most cases the lighting being removed is not fully depreciated.
 Therefore, the IRS allows the owner of the lighting (building owner or tenant) to write-off the remaining depreciation when they retire or abandon the lighting.
 This is called partial asset disposition.

 Exterior Lighting: The same rules apply to exterior lighting, however, until a few years ago exterior lighting was classified as a 15-year asset and is now classified as a 5-year asset.
 We find that most exterior lighting is trapped in the 39-year recovery because when a building is acquired there usually is not enough detail to segregate the exact depreciable value of the exterior lighting.

 3 – Bonus Depreciation and QIP (Qualified Improvement Property)